Saturday, June 21st, 2008 by John

 One resource that is available free or at very low cost to people in the United States is the Consumer Credit Counseling Service or CCCS, which serves many communities around the country in various forms.

-http://www.cccsstl.org/debt_test/cccs_financially_fit.asp or use their “Debt to Income” calculator to see how well you are doing.
-They also have an excellent article you can read about how to “Create a Budget”.
+or use the “Debt to Income” calculator to see how well you are doing.

-Finally, for financial planning the Atlanta site has an excellent publication called “Road to Financial Health” You can find that free PDF download along with several others at:
+For financial planning they have an excellent publication called “Road to Financial Health” You can find that free PDF download along with several others by CLICKING HERE

 Also check out an interesting web resource called Quamut.com.
-They offer helpful resources on a variety of topics and you might check out the one on Personal Finance. (http://www.quamut.com/quamut/personal_finance) which ends with a useful “Personal Financial Checklist”.
+They offer helpful resources on a variety of topics and you might check out the one on personal finance.
+CLICK HERE which ends with a useful “Personal Financial Checklist”.

 Whatever your financial health, CopsAlive knows that if you plan well and take care of yourself and your family first, you will be better able to take care of the people and communities you serve.
 As they say on the airlines: “Put your oxygen mask on first before you help someone else!”

-Photo credit: “Piggy Homocide” by True Scot on www.flickr.com as Creative Commons
+Photo credit: “Piggy Homicide” as Creative Commons by True Scot on flickr.com

 Leave a Reply